chicagopython/code-of-conduct/report-handling-procedure.md

 > Regards, > [First Last name] > ChiPy Code of Conduct Committee

-Assuming no questions or concerns, this is marks the completion of the initial responder's responsibilities for this case.
+Assuming no questions or concerns, this marks the completion of the initial responder's responsibilities for this case.
 If the reporter does have concerns or questions, the first responder should ask the committee to resolve these.